sudharsanam2446/Games-Api/README.md

 # Getting Started
-* Design First approach using OpenAPI Contracts Code Gen.
+* API First Design using OpenAPI Contracts Code Gen.
 * Other tech stacks used are SpringBoot, OpenAPI, Gradle, Mockito

 ### Prerequisites